groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/mobi-to-ppt.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-MOB%C4%B0"
+        - icon: "far fa-file-MOBI"
-          title: " About MOB%C4%B0 File Format"
+          title: " About MOBI File Format"
           content: |
             The MOBI file format is one of the most widely used ebook file formats.
 The format is an enhancement to the old OEB (Open Ebook Format) format and was used as the proprietary format for Mobipocket Reader.
 Like EPUB, it is supported by almost all modern e-readers specifically by mobile devices with low bandwidth.
 The format can be converted to several other formats such as PDF, EPUB, and several other formats using publicly available software applications such as the Kindle app.
-There are several companies that offer free MOBI books such as Project Gutenberg, Feedbooks, and Open Library.

           link: "https://docs.fileformat.com/ebook/mobi/"

     format:
         # format loop
-        - icon: "far fa-file-PPT"
+        - icon: "far fa-file-powerpoint"
           title: " About PPT File Format"
           content: |
             A file with PPT extension represents PowerPoint file that consists of a collection of slides for displaying as SlideShow.
 It specifies the Binary File Format used by Microsoft PowerPoint 97-2003.
 A PPT file can contain several different types of information such as text, bulleted points, images, multimedia and other embedded OLE objects.
 Microsoft came up with newer file format for PowerPoint, known as PPTX, from 2007 onwards that is based on Office OpenXML and is different from this binary file format.
-Several other application programs such as OpenOffice Impress and Apple Keynote can also create PPT files.

           link: "https://docs.fileformat.com/presentation/ppt/"